Skip to main content

 Introduction to OpenClaw

 OpenClaw is a free, open-source, autonomous AI agent that runs locally on your machine.
-It connects large language models — Claude, GPT, Grok, or fully local models — to your files, shell, browser, messaging apps, and dozens of other services.
+It connects large language models — Claude, GPT, Gemini, DeepSeek, Grok, or fully local models — to your files, shell, browser, messaging apps, and dozens of other services.

 Think of it as a personal AI assistant that actually does things, not just answers questions.